Lixivaptan: The ALERT study

 The second Phase III study with lixivaptan is the ALERT study.
 The goal of this study is to investigate whether lixivaptan can be safely used in patients with ADPKD who were previously treated with tolvaptan, but who had to permanently discontinue tolvaptan therapy due to liver toxicity.
 In the study, following titration to an optimal dose, up to 50 patients with ADPKD will be enrolled and treated with lixivaptan for 52 weeks.
 They will be monitored frequently for signs of liver toxicity for as long as they are taking lixivaptan.
 At the completion of the 52 weeks maintenance period, patients will be eligible to continue to receive lixivaptan in an open label extension study.

 DILIsym simulations

-Tolvaptan was studied in DILIsym®, a state of the art, multiscale computational model that uses non-clinical and clinical drug data to predict whether a drug could cause idiosyncratic liver toxicity.
+Tolvaptan was studied in DILIsym, a computational model that uses non-clinical and clinical drug data to predict whether a drug could cause idiosyncratic liver toxicity.
 DILIsym® replicated accurately the liver toxicity observed with tolvaptan in clinical studies.
 Conversely, results from the DILIsym® study with lixivaptan suggest that lixivaptan may be less likely to cause idiosyncratic liver toxicity within this modeling system.
 Whether this result reliably predicts a lower risk of liver injury for lixivaptan will require more clinical safety data, which will be collected as part of the two ongoing Phase III clinical studies.